-Based on the roles described above, search committee chairs should refer the following common types of questions as follows:
+Based on the roles described above, search committee chairs should refer to the following common types of questions as follows:

 - Questions regarding the hiring process, such as search timetables, acceptable documentation, etc. should be addressed to the Dean's designee.
-The Dean's designee shall consult with the Vice Provost for Faculty Affairs as needed. - Questions regarding appropriate minimum/preferred qualifications, the rating tool and other "quality control" issues should be addressed to the Vice Provost for Faculty Affairs. - Questions regarding the use of PeopleAdmin should be referred to Human Resources. - Questions regarding search committee training, appropriate interview questions, diversity goals, strategies to increase the likelihood that diverse candidates will be interviewed or in the finalist pool, or issues related to discrimination should be referred to OIE.
+The Dean's designee shall consult with the Vice Provost for Faculty Affairs as needed. - Questions regarding appropriate minimum /preferred qualifications, the rating tool and other "quality control" issues should be addressed to the Vice Provost for Faculty Affairs and Development. - Questions regarding the use of PeopleAdmin should be referred to the Director of Faculty Affairs. - Questions regarding search committee training, appropriate interview questions, diversity goals, strategies to increase the likelihood that diverse candidates will be interviewed or in the finalist pool, or issues related to discrimination should be referred to OIE.